rubik/rubik.github.io/content/post/ab-testing-formulas.md

 thus the worst case in terms of Type I errors.
 </blockquote>

-We now derive the conditions to control the Type II error, and we'll find that we can do so by running the experiment with a big enough sample size.
+We now derive the conditions to control the Type II error $\beta$, and we'll find that we can do so by running the experiment with a big enough sample size.
 Controlling the Type II error is equivalent to requiring a specific test power, since the latter is defined as $1 - \beta$.